ppy/osu-wiki/news/2025/2025-08-01-locus-2025-voting-open.md

 Thank you to all participants for pouring your hearts into your creations, and for being patient with us as we organise the first iteration of this contest.

-The results will be premiered on the [osulive Twitch channel](https://twitch.tv/osulive) on August 16 or 17.
+The results will be premiered on the [osulive Twitch channel](https://twitch.tv/osulive) on August 17.
 See you there!

 —the Locus Team